jsnyder/stm32loader/README.md

 Python script which will talk to the STM32 bootloader to upload and download firmware.

+Also supports ST BlueNRG devices, and the SweetPeas bootloader for Wiznet W7500.

 Compatible with Python version 2.6 to 2.7, 3.2 to 3.6.